pimoroni/yukon/examples/modules/README.md

 ### Two Outputs
 [dual_output/two_outputs.py](dual_output/two_outputs.py)

-How to control up to 2 powered outputs from a Dual Output Module connected to Slot1.
+Control up to 2 powered outputs from a Dual Output Module connected to Slot1.
-Buttons 'A' and 'B' toggle the state of each output.

 ### Multiple Outputs
 [dual_output/multiple_outputs.py](dual_output/multiple_outputs.py)

-How to drive up to 12 powered outputs from a set of Dual Output Modules connected to Slots.
+Control up to 12 powered outputs from a set of Dual Output Modules connected to Slots.
 A cycling pattern will be played on the attached outputs.

 ### Actioned Output
 [dual_output/actioned_output.py](dual_output/actioned_output.py)

-How to control a powered output from a Dual Output Module connected to Slot1, using a monitor action.
+Control a powered output from a Dual Output Module connected to Slot1, using a monitor action.

 ### PWM Output
 [dual_output/pwm_output.py](dual_output/pwm_output.py)

-How to control a powered output from a Dual Output Module connected to Slot1, using PWM.
+Control a powered output from a Dual Output Module connected to Slot1, using PWM.

 ## LED Strip Module